FaizanPotrick/Handy-Notes/README.md

 ### Why do people like to do lists?

 With the mountain of works we have to do each day, we can't have an ability to remember all of them.
-Handy Notes serve as a reminder for what you need to accomplish.
-When we check things off, it's proof that we were able to get stuff done and that makes us feel good.
+Handy Notes serve as a reminder for all the tasks you need to accomplish.

 ## About the Project

 Handy Notes App is an application specially built to keep track of your tasks that need to be done.
-This application will be like a task keeper where the user would be able to enter the tasks that they need to do.
-Once they are done with their tasks they can also remove them from the list.
+This application will be like a task keeper where the user would be able to enlist the task that they need to perform.
+Once the task is completed it can be removed from the list.

 ## Built With